Jardal/A10M-Slic3r-profile/README.md

 - HQ/AUTO - select what is better for your model (see Preview)
 - Speedy Gonzales is faster print
 - Speedy McQueen is fastest print as possible, quality is not measure
+- MULTI PLY 2,5mm is profile for thin multiple objects up to 2,5mm, printed in completation sequence, not at one.
+My A10M have vertical space between nozzle tip and PLA cooling fan mouth 2,5mm.
+Measure your printer first!
+Use with CARDS filament profile and HQ/AUTO printer.
 #### Filaments
 - Speed - for speed prints
 - Dark/Light - about filament colour